 As well as your subject courses we provide activities and opportunities for you to broaden your experience, raise your aspirations, engage your interests and have some fun!

-You will have the opportunity to visit a variety of places of cultural, historical and political interest.
+Visits to a variety of places of cultural, historical and political interest around London, including

 Houses of Parliament

 The City’s financial institutions

 The British Museum

 QPCS students use the Petrie Museum, the Grant Museum of Zoology, the superb geological collection and the Strang collection of arts and prints at UCL.

 Contact: Ben Farlow, Alison Hook & Jenny Akhurst

 The Career Academy is a programme that will run alongside your Advanced courses (A level or BTEC National).
 It includes classes in employability skills, guru lectures and educational visits.
 This is complemented by ‘real business experience’ including a six-week paid internship and one-to-one mentoring which will enhance your higher education and career prospects.
 The Career Academy offers a once-in-a-lifetime opportunity to have a big name company on your CV and UCAS form – 92.5% of graduates from the programme go to university.